6 Day Split Workout: PPP - Persistent Painful Progression

 - Weeks 9-12 - 60 seconds

-Rest periods between exercises during this program should be limited to two minutes or less, with two minutes being the norm in the beginning of the program and decreasing as you progress.
+Rest periods between exercises during this program should be limited to two minutes or less, with two minutes being the norm at the beginning of the program and decreasing as you progress.

 Choose a weight that you can perform the listed reps on the first set but not on the last set.
 It is expected that you will only reach the reps listed on the first two sets of each exercise and not on the last set.
 Be prepared to fall short on the second to last set as well.
 Increase the weight used once you can reach the targeted reps on each set of an exercise.
 Push yourself as hard as possible to reach the targeted reps to allow for progression in weight used as the rest periods continue to shrink.